-Living in London for the last three years, spotting a Banksy was often possible and very exciting, before some art-hostile council would paint over it.
+Living in London for nearly four years, spotting a Banksy was often possible and very exciting, before some art-hostile council would paint over it.
 We caught Banksy’s CCTV piece the morning he painted it, and his trademark rat right on the Shepherds Bush round-a-bout also the day of.

-So imagine our happiness when we saw three Banksy’s in San Francisco and all of them still new!
+So imagine our happiness when we saw three Banksy’s in San Francisco!

-San Francisco street art stretches far beyond Banksy: The Mission District is not only known for its innumerable Mexican and Latin American restaurants but also for the murals that are spread all over the district.
+Street art in San Francisco stretches far beyond Banksy though: The Mission District is not only known for its innumerable Mexican and Latin American restaurants but also for the murals that are spread all over the district.

-The murals in the area were initiated in the 1970s by the Latin American community and inspired by the Mexican mural movement of the 1930s.
-To date, there are more than 600 murals and graffitis in the Mission District.
+Many of the original murals in the area were initiated in the 1970s by the Latin American community and inspired by the Mexican mural movement of the 1930s.
+To date, there are more than 600 murals and graffiti in the Mission District.

 How to see street art in San Francisco

-There are several ways to see street art in San Francisco –
+There are a couple of ways to see street art in San Francisco: